-(5a) IHPA determines the final assessment and provides it to the health ministers of jurisdictions party to the dispute
+(5a) IHPA determines the final assessment and provides it to the health ministers of the jurisdictions party to the dispute

-IHPA will develop a final assessment, obtain endorsement from the Pricing Authority and provide it to the health ministers of jurisdictions party to the dispute.
+IHPA will develop a final assessment, obtain endorsement from the Pricing Authority and provide it to the health ministers of the jurisdictions party to the dispute.

-(5b) IHPA publishes the final assessment on the website if the investigation identifies that cost-shifting has occurred
+(5b) IHPA publishes the final assessment on its website if the investigation identifies that cost-shifting has occurred

-If the assessment confirms cost-shifting has occurred and that costs to the applicant jurisdiction in relation to health care services are attributable to one or more changes that have been made to the policies, programs or practices of the respondent jurisdiction, the final assessment will be published on IHPA's website.
+If the investigation confirms cost-shifting has occurred and that costs to the applicant jurisdiction in relation to health care services are attributable to one or more changes that have been made to the policies, programs or practices of the respondent jurisdiction, the final assessment will be published on the IHPA website.